 Mr. Tinker is distinguished for handling industry-important and bet-the-company appeals, and he has practiced before the United States Supreme Court, the Florida Supreme Court, all five of Florida’s District Courts of Appeal, the Florida Circuit Courts of Appeal, as well as the Federal Eleventh Circuit Court of Appeals.
 With over 18 years of experience, he has been lead counsel in more than 650 appellate matters, including appeals of final and interlocutory orders, certiorari, and other extraordinary writ proceedings.
 He has further presented over 125 oral arguments in the Florida Supreme Court, all Florida District Courts of Appeal, and the Federal Eleventh Circuit.
 A sample of just a few of Mr. Tinker’s reported decisions is below.

 In conjunction with his appellate practice, Mr. Tinker has extensive experience analyzing insurance coverage issues, including recent and industry-leading experience in COVID-19 Business Interruption insurance litigation.
 Mr. Tinker is versed in personal and commercial auto, property and homeowner’s, commercial general liability, inland marine, directors and officers, errors and omissions, and professional liability policies and certificates.
 His coverage practice includes providing coverage opinions, responding to Civil Remedy notices and time demands, conducting examinations under oath, and litigating declaratory judgment actions.
-Mr. Tinker is recognized as a Top-Rated Lawyer in Insurance Law® by Martindale-Hubbell, and he is annually rated as one of Florida’s insurance law Super Lawyers®, as well.
+Mr. Tinker is recognized as a Top-Rated Lawyer in Insurance Law® by Martindale-Hubbell, U.S News & World Report, The Best Lawyers in America (2018, 2021-2022) and he is annually rated as one of Florida’s insurance law Super Lawyers®, as well.

 A sought-after scholar and lecturer, Mr. Tinker is a recurring speaker for, and author with, several professional entities—including the Florida Bar—on topics including appellate practice, legal writing, issue preservation, and Florida bad-faith law.
 An advocate of pro bono legal services, Mr. Tinker participates in the Free Legal Answers program administered by the Florida Bar, where he supplies legal advice and guidance to eligible low-income or poverty-level individuals, as well as the Bar’s Lawyers Advising Lawyers service, where other attorneys seek his guidance on matters of appellate practice and procedure.